axisgroup/evaluation-toolkit/README.md

 ## Know your guidelines before you break them

-The goal of this repository is to serve as a **toolkit** that helps deconstruct the testing process into manageable chunks.
+The goal of this repo is to serve as a **toolkit** that helps deconstruct the testing process into manageable chunks.
 This toolkit aims to:

 - To help identify pitfalls in our current evaluation process, so designers can be more cognizant of them and control for them when possible.
 - To provide enough guidelines to designers to reduce the cognitive load of decision making at every stage.

-Specifically, the approach advocated by this repository is three-pronged:
+Specifically, the approach advocated by this repo is three-pronged:

 ```
    	1. Follow best practices, don't re-invent the wheel